secML/secML.github.io/src/content/post/class8.md

 <div class="caption"> <a href="(https://arxiv.org/pdf/1705.06640.pdf)"><em>Source</em></a> </div>
 </p>

 For each dataset, 2,000 random samples were selected as seed inputs, which were then manipulated to search for erroneous behaviors in the test DNNs.
 For example, in the image datasets, the lighting conditions were modified to find inputs on which the DNNs disagreed.
 This is shown in the photos below from the Driving dataset for self-driving cars.
-The top row has the original images with arrows indicating that all three DNNs agreed on the decision and the bottom row has the images with modified lighting conditions with arrows showing that at least one of the models made a difference decision than the other two.

 <p align="center">
 <img src="/images/class8/driving.png" width="400">
 <div class="caption"> <a href="(https://arxiv.org/pdf/1705.06640.pdf)"><em>Source</em></a> </div>
 </p>
+The top row has the original images with arrows indicating that all three DNNs agreed on the decision and the bottom row has the images with modified lighting conditions with arrows showing that at least one of the models made a difference decision than the other two.

 ## Deep k-Nearest Neighbors: Towards Confident, Interpretable and Robust Deep Learning

 > Nicolas Papernot, Patrick McDaniel.
-2018.
-Deep k-Nearest Neighbors: Towards Confident, Interpretable and Robust Deep Learning.
-Retrieved from [[PDF]](https://arxiv.org/pdf/1803.04765.pdf)
+2018. _Deep k-Nearest Neighbors: Towards Confident, Interpretable and Robust Deep Learning_. [[PDF]](https://arxiv.org/pdf/1803.04765.pdf)

-## k-Nearest Neighbor
+## k-Nearest Neighbors

 Deep learning is ubiquitous.
 Deep neural networks achieve a good performance on challenging tasks like machine translation, diagnosing medical conditions, malware detection, and classification of images.
 In this research work, the authors mentioned about three well-identified criticisms directly relevant to the security.
 They are the lack of reliable confidence in machine learning, model interpretability and robustness.
 Authors introduced the Deep k-Nearest Neighbors (DkNN) classification algorithm in this research work.
 It enforces the conformity of the predictions made by a DNN model on the test data with respect to the model’s training data.
 For each layer in the neural network, the DkNN performs a nearest neighbor search to find training points for which the layer’s output is closest to the layer’s output on the test input.
 Then they analyze the assigned label of these neighboring points to make it sure that the intermediate layer's computations remain conformal with the final output model’s prediction.